Hackuarium/beemos/README.md

   <img width="200" src="docs/weather-i2c/images/PCB_back.jpg">
 </p>

-[**Master board**](master-simple/README.md): Communicates with all other devices over I2C, log data in memory and sends the data to a remote server using a SIM card module.
+[**Master board**](master/README.md): Communicates with all other devices over I2C, log data in memory and sends the data to a remote server using a SIM card module.
 May also tracks temperature inside the hive.

+[**Simple master**](master-simple/README.md): A simple master board with I2C RJ-12 socket to make some tests.

 # State of the project